Exhibition Opening: May 15, 5-8 p.m. Free!

 At the 114th Annual Student Exhibition (ASE), works by BFA students, third-year and fourth-year Certificate program students and Master of Fine Arts candidates will showcase a diversity of styles that combine traditional skill and contemporary vision.
 In addition to its role as an exhibition and sale, the exhibition represents a competition for the coveted Certificate program’s Cresson, Schiedt, Ware, and Women’s Board Travel Scholarships.

 The longest-standing exhibition of its kind, the Annual Student Exhibition is one of the most highly anticipated student group shows in the country.
 It is also an art collector’s dream, as the ASE offers the opportunity to view and purchase works by the art world’s next big stars, including winners of PAFA’s Spring Prize competition, the prestigious Travel Awards, and other prizes awarded to students in recognition of various categories of excellence.
-This year’s ASE will feature more than 900 works in various media by 37 graduating MFA students and 49 Certificate and BFA students.
+This year’s ASE will feature nearly 1,000 works in various media by 36 graduating MFA students and 49 Certificate and BFA students.

 An academic capstone and professional debut for PAFA students, the ASE offers students the opportunity to curate, install, and sell their own works in a professional setting.
 While it is not uncommon for graduating art students to exhibit work, the Annual Student Exhibition provides an opportunity to have work displayed in the galleries of a major museum.
 Thousands of people see the work: artists, collectors, curators, as well as the public.